CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### 9_VIPERxLIMMA_analysis.R

-Loading regulons from ARACNe's output and performing VIPER analysis (limma was used to get the differentially expressed genes signatures)
+Loading regulons from ARACNe's output and performing VIPER analysis (limma was used to get the differentially expressed genes signatures).

+## Datasets

+In this folder you can find the metadata for TCGA and E-MTAB-12862 cohorts (fully annotated).
+Raw counts and additional datasets are not included due its large size.

+## Results

+This folder contains the results of the multiple Differential Expression Analysis performed (TCGA, E-MTAB-12862, 1vsRest TCGA), as well as the VIPER analysis results (non-Shadowed results included).